Skip to content

 Step 4: Set up modes, priorities, and targets

 Modes are the core of how PELS decides what to do.
 Each mode stores a separate set of priorities and target temperatures for your devices.
-Go to the Modes tab to configure them.
+Go to Settings > Modes to configure them.

 Create your modes